simplesalt/main-9bc77/content/speaking.md

   extra: []
 layout: page
 ---
 Talks and workshops I frequently deliver are listed below.
 Each can be adapted to fill a slot between from 30 and 60 minutes.
-Custom topics and setups are also available upon request; inquire below.
+Custom topics and setups are also available upon request.
+Book engagements [here](/book_speaking).
 ## For Consumers
 ### The Only Way to Stop Identity Theft
 There are a lot of scare tactics and snake oil in the identity-protection world.
 We separate what works from what doesn't.
 Sneak peek - effective protection is surprisingly easy.
 Also available as a 90-minute workshop; participants will apply the protections for themselves and get easy-to-follow procedures for maintaining them.